Ohio Speech-Language Pathology Aide Licensure Guide - 2025

 Application Process

-The role of the School Speech-Language Pathology Assistant (SLPA) is to work as part of an educational team under the guidance and supervision of a certified Speech-Language Pathologist (SLP).
+The role of the School Speech-Language Pathology Aide (SLPA) is to work as part of an educational team under the guidance and supervision of a certified Speech-Language Pathologist (SLP).
 The SLPA is responsible for carrying out assigned tasks in delivering services to students with speech, language, voice, and cognitive impairments.
 It’s worth noting that speech-language pathology and audiology support personnel are not subject to regulation in Ohio schools.